jsbrn/Sheep-Farm-Simulator-2/README.md

 This game has the following requirements:

-1. Java 6 minimum (hopefully)
+1. Java 6+
-2. LWJGL 2.9.3
+2. LWJGL 2.9.3 (via Maven)
-3. Slick2D (unidentified version, included in project; see above)
+3. Slick2D (unidentified version, included in repo for convenience)